gsrohde/BioCroCppTests/README.md

-   These tests test the retrieval of `BioCro::Module_creator` objects using `BioCro::Standard_BioCro_library_module_factory`'s `retrieve` function and the user of a creator's various functions, once such an object has been retrieved.
+   These tests test the retrieval of `BioCro::Module_creator` objects using `BioCro::Standard_BioCro_library_module_factory`'s `retrieve` function and the use of a creator's various functions, once such an object has been retrieved.

 * `test_module_evaluation.cpp` (build and run with `make 5`)